Non-Hermitian dislocation modes: Stability and melting across exceptional points

-Finally we address the particle-hole symmetry of the dislocation modes.
-For the NH perturbation $h_x$ (or $h_y$), the dislocation modes appear at purely imaginary eigenvalues with $\varepsilon=-\varepsilon^\star$ [Figs.~\ref{fig:hxPBC} and~\ref{fig:hxOBC}], and consequently $\Theta|\varepsilon \rangle_{_R}=|\varepsilon \rangle_{_R}$ up to an overall unimportant phase, for any purely imaginary $\varepsilon$.
-Therefore, the right eigenvectors are eigenstates of the particle-hole operator $\Theta$.
+Finally, we address the particle-hole symmetry of the dislocation modes.
+For the NH perturbation $h_x$ or $h_y$, the dislocation modes appear at purely imaginary eigenvalues with $\varepsilon=-\varepsilon^\star$.
+Consequently $\Theta|\varepsilon \rangle_{_R}=|\varepsilon \rangle_{_R}$ up to an overall unimportant phase, for any purely imaginary $\varepsilon$, and the right eigenvectors are eigenstates of the particle-hole operator $\Theta$.
 Similar conclusions hold for the left eigenvectors~\cite{supplementary}.
-By contrast, for the NH perturbation $h_z$ the dislocation modes possess complex eigenvalues, for which $\Theta |\varepsilon \rangle_{_R}= |-\varepsilon \rangle_{_L}$, due to the pseudo particle-hole symmetry $\Theta H^z_{\rm NH} \Theta^{-1}=-(H^z_{\rm NH})^\dagger$.
-As the system does not permit any additional $C_4$ symmetry preserving NH perturbation, the left and right dislocation modes, despite not being eigenstates of $\Theta$, cannot be mixed with other states, as they are connected by the pseudo particle-hole symmetry.
+For the NH perturbation $h_z$ the dislocation modes possess complex eigenvalues, for which $\Theta |\varepsilon \rangle_{_R}= |-\varepsilon \rangle_{_L}$, due to the pseudo particle-hole symmetry.
+As the system does not permit any additional $C_4$ symmetry preserving NH perturbation, the left and right dislocation modes, despite not being eigenstates of $\Theta$, cannot be mixed with other states.
+Therefore, irrespective of the boundary conditions stable and topologically robust dislocation modes are found in a NH Chern insulator with $C_{\rm NH}=-1$.
+Dislocation lattice defects this way capture the bulk-boundary correspondence.